Wednesday, May 21, 2025

 A growing body of longitudinal neuroimaging evidence reveals that glucose hypometabolism, detectable via fluorodeoxyglucose positron emission tomography (FDG-PET), emerges significantly earlier than the appearance of classical Alzheimer's biomarkers such as amyloid plaques or tau tangles.
 Studies from the Alzheimer's Disease Neuroimaging Initiative (ADNI) and the Wisconsin Registry for Alzheimer's Prevention (WRAP) demonstrate a clear timeline: reduced cerebral glucose metabolism in specific cortical regions appears up to 10–15 years before cognitive symptoms or detectable amyloid or tau accumulation (Jagust & Landau, 2021; Mosconi et al., 2008).
 This observation strongly suggests that hypometabolism is not merely a consequence of neuronal injury but rather a potential initiating factor, consistent with the metabolic-reduction hypothesis.

-3.2 Fuel specificity: preserved ketone uptake, insulin resistance ("type 3 diabetes")
+5.2 Fuel specificity: preserved ketone uptake, insulin resistance ("type 3 diabetes")

 Despite significant glucose hypometabolism, emerging dual-tracer PET studies show preserved brain uptake of alternative fuels, particularly ketone bodies.
 Clinical research demonstrates that while glucose metabolism significantly diminishes in early Alzheimer’s and mild cognitive impairment (MCI), the brain’s ability to utilize ketones remains largely intact (Cunnane et al., 2016).
-Such fuel specificity implies that the observed metabolic reduction is not due to generalized mitochondrial dysfunction or neuron death but instead reflects a selective downregulation of glucose uptake and processing pathways, akin to an adaptive metabolic shift seen during fasting or hibernation.
+Such fuel specificity implies that the observed metabolic reduction is not due to generalized mitochondrial dysfunction or neuron death but instead reflects a selective downregulation of glucose uptake and processing pathways, akin to the adaptive metabolic shift seen during fasting or hibernation.

 This selective glucose impairment parallels the widely recognized insulin resistance in Alzheimer's, often termed "type 3 diabetes" (de la Monte & Wands, 2008).
 Reduced insulin sensitivity and signaling within the brain further underscore an evolutionary context wherein neurons selectively restrict glucose use—possibly an adaptation to prolonged caloric insufficiency or energetically demanding conditions.
+This shift resembles the “fuel switch” that occurs during starvation, torpor, or hibernation, where the brain begins favoring alternative substrates (primarily ketones) to reduce reliance on glucose, which becomes scarce or deliberately restricted.

-Multiple randomized controlled trials (e.g. BENEFIC, Henderson et al.) show that providing ketones exogenously through medium-chain triglycerides (MCTs) or ketone esters can: Raise brain ATP production and metabolism in association cortices, improve memory and executive function, and restore functional connectivity on PET and fMRI (Croteau et al., 2018; Fortier et al., 2021).
+Multiple randomized controlled trials (e.g. BENEFIC, Henderson et al.) show that providing ketones exogenously through medium-chain triglycerides (MCTs) or ketone esters can raise brain ATP production and metabolism in association cortices, improve memory and executive function, and restore functional connectivity on PET and fMRI (Croteau et al., 2018; Fortier et al., 2021).
 If cognition and metabolic function can be restored with simple fuel repletion, it supports the idea that many neurons in early AD are not lost, but rather functionally silenced or idling—consistent with an evolutionarily conserved energy-saving mechanism.

 Table 1.
 Therapeutic metabolic trials and cognitive outcomes